 I was once an avid hiking boot supporter.
 But I’ve since converted to the dark side: Trail shoes!

-Before packing for the Salkantay Trek, I purchased a pair of Hoka trail shoes, and they were the best buy for my trip.
+Before packing for the Salkantay Trek, I purchased a pair of these Hoka trail shoes, and they were the best buy for my trip.

 You’ll walk for over 6 hours daily, and your shoes can make or break your hike.
 The trail is rocky and dusty in some areas, and I found that trail shoes offered all the support I needed.

 Proper hiking boots may be your preferred option for additional ankle support.
-My mom used Merrel hiking boots as she prefers walking in boots over trail shoes.
+My mom used these Merrel hiking boots as she prefers walking in boots over trail shoes.